 - Individuals, who are not related to the child, who provide child care in a child’s home.

 All providers, both relative and non-relative, must complete the following (no matter where the child care takes place):

 - Create a user profile in WA Compass provider portal (This is the system that holds licensed and license exempt provider information)

-- Create a user profile in MERIT (MERIT is the system that holds training and background check results for early learning providers) and complete the Portable Background Check (PBC) which includes the federal fingerprint process.
+- Create a user profile in MERIT (MERIT is the system that holds training and background check results for early learning providers) After the WA Compass registration is approved, directions for completing the Portable Background Check (PBC) which includes the federal fingerprint process will be sent.

 - DCYF Electronic Attendance Tracking training